xoascf/SuRun/SuRun/ReadMe.txt

 <app> AS THE CURRENT USER but WITH ADMINISTRATIVE RIGHTS.

 SuRun uses an own Windows service to start administrative processes.
-It does not require nor store any user passwords.
+It does not require nor store any user passwords (in non domain scenarios).

 To use SuRun a user must be member of the local user group "SuRunners".
 If the user is no member of "SuRunners" and tries to use SuRun, (s)he will be asked to join "SuRunners".
 The user must either be an administrator or enter administrator credentials to join the SuRunners group.
-(SuRun does not store any credentials!)
+(SuRun does not store any administrator credentials!)

 Members of "SuRunners" can be restricted so that they must not change SuRuns settings and to be able to only start predefined applications with elevated